Why Is My Car Revving On Its Own While Driving, Stationary Or In Park?

 mechanical and electronic throttle body

-If your car is constantly revving, there are the chances that throttle body is bad.
+If your engine’s speed is jumping up and down without throttle input, there are the chances that throttle body is bad.
 Now, keep in mind that the throttle body can be both mechanically and electronically controlled.

 The electronic throttle body is controlled by the ECU.
 The accelerator pedal sensor sends signals to the ECU so that it can compute how much the throttle valve should be opened.